 What does “full coverage” car insurance cover?

-“Full coverage” car insurance typically refers to liability insurance, collision insurance, comprehensive insurance, and any other coverages you and your insurance provider decide to add to your policy.
+"Full coverage" isn't a type of coverage or policy, so it doesn't actually cover anything on its own.
+It typically refers to liability insurance, collision insurance, comprehensive insurance, and any other coverages you and your insurance provider decide to add to your policy.

 Having all these coverages will help ensure you’re fully covered in virtually any situation, whether your car is stolen or you hit a deer.
 Even if you’re found to be at fault in an accident, your auto insurance will have your back and help cover costs of damage and medical expenses.